flyandancexo/VusbPro/README.md

 # The Plan
 - Rewrite Vusb to VusbPro 1.0
 - Create a beta USBasp firmware based on VusbPro 1.0
-- Enchance the algorthiums from VusbPro 1.0 to VusbPro 2.0
+- Enhance the algorithms from VusbPro 1.0 to VusbPro 2.0
 - Create a final USBasp firmware with VusbPro 2.0
 - Create a USB bootloader using VusbPro 2.0
 - Create more example projects using VusbPro 2.0